The Clear Edge

 Most founders spend 300–500 hours yearly thinking about raising prices on low tiers.
 The protocol eliminates that time sink completely.
 You kill it once.
 You never revisit it.

-You’ve seen the protocol.
-You know the math.
+You’ve seen the protocol and you know the math.
 Here’s how to execute starting today.

 Day 1 (Today): Run the Tier Audit (4 hours)